weso/acota-utils/README.md

 Just include acota-utils in the classpath, and acota will reconfigure itself, loading all the required files from acota-utils.

-**Important**
-Acota-utils makes use of  the default temporary directory.
+**Important:** Acota-utils makes use of  the default temporary directory.

 ## License